r3shape/r3make/README.md

 ```

 Now your all set, and ready to build!
 > Note: The `gitdeps` command clones dependencies into a default library path based on your operating system.
-This command may fail if your OS requires admin privilages to read/write to this directory!
+This command may fail if your OS requires admin privileges to read/write to this directory!

 <br>